 Link: MIKADU - Mathematically interested children at the University of Wuppertal

-Sociomedial organisation of instructional knowledge production in phases of group work
+The project TabU - Tablets in Classrooms investigates the sociomedial organisation of instructional knowledge production during phases of group work.

 Extracurricular enrichment project for children interested in maths